 Revenue per Sale/Cost per Sale (RPS/CPS): This is a set percentage of the total sale of a conversion.
-When this revenue or payout is set, the offer pixel/postback will include a sale amount parameter that you will pass the total sale amount from the sale that the affiliate was attributed to, and the offer will calculate the revenue and payout of the conversion dynamically.
+When this revenue or payout is set, the offer pixel/postback will include a sale amount parameter that you will pass the total sale amount from the sale that the partner was attributed to, and the offer will calculate the revenue and payout of the conversion dynamically.
 Please put whole number values (40%, 12%, not 21.5%) into this field when selected.

 Revenue/Cost per Conversion plus Revenue/Cost per Sale: With this option, you are setting a flat revenue/payout as well as specifying a percentage of a sale amount on top of that.
 This is essentially a combination of the two above payout types.

 Revenue per Click/Cost per Click (RPC/CPC): Instead of paying out on conversion, you can also set a flat revenue/payout on click, and each click will receive a payout.
 For these types of offers, you don’t need a conversion pixel because the payout occurs at the click, and conversions are still tracked and appear in the conversion report.

 Revenue per Thousand Impressions/Cost per Thousand Impressions (RPM/CPM): If you are interested in tracking impressions instead of clicks and conversions, this option is set to pay out for every 1,000 impressions.
-For this to happen, the affiliate needs to use the impression pixel provided for them in the offer to track impressions.
+For this to happen, the partner needs to use the impression pixel provided for them in the offer to track impressions.
 If they want to use a provided creative file to display, the impression pixel is added to it automatically.